 The AWS Cloud Architect: key principles

 Security is critical.
 Besides the AWS shared security responsibility model, an AWS Architect should understand a business’ security requirements and recommend appropriate compliance.
-If you are deal with a financial institutions or hold user credit card information, you’ll need to properly apply Payment Card Industry Data Security Standard (PCI-DSS) requirements within an architecture satisfying these compliance requirements and security assessment procedures.
-While working with healthcare organization, you need to understand the Health Insurance Portability and Accountability Act (HIPAA) – or any local equivalent.
-General application security understanding that can helps you close security loopholes at every level of your architecture can also be critical.
+If you are dealing with a financial institution or hold user credit card information, you’ll need to properly apply Payment Card Industry Data Security Standard (PCI-DSS) requirements within an architecture satisfying these compliance requirements and security assessment procedures.
+While working with healthcare organizations, you need to understand the Health Insurance Portability and Accountability Act (HIPAA) – or any local equivalent.
+General application security understanding that can help you close security loopholes at every level of your architecture can also be critical.

 Hands-on AWS Experience

 Continuing to explore the theme of how to become an AWS architect, we need to say that before transitioning into an AWS architect role, spending time getting hands-on experience on multiple AWS services while working as an AWS engineer can also help you to understand the complexity involved along with possible crucial workarounds.
 For example, AWS RDS SQL Server does not support timezone change: it’s always in UTC.
 But your customer might need his data in EST. So it is important for you to know how to satisfy the demand. (you can, by the way, either handle this at the application layer or set up a stand-alone SQL Server on an Amazon EC2 Instance).